 All laughs (especially those resulting from Naird blowing up a prototype that costs as much as four middle schools) are sure to leave you somewhere in the stratosphere.

-Space Force co-stars (Lisa Kudrow, Mark's wife, Maggie), Diana Silvers (Erin, Mark's rebellious daughter), Ben Schwartz (F. Tony Scarapiducci, a self-centered media consultant), Noah Emmerich (General Kick Grabaston), Jimmy O. Yang (Dr. Chan Kaifang), John Blandsmith (Dan Bakkedahl), Tawny Newsome (Angela Ali), Don Lake (Brad Gregory), Jane Lynch, Fred Willard, Patrick Warburton, and Diedrich Bader.
+Space Force co-stars Lisa Kudrow (Maggie, Mark's wife), Diana Silvers (Erin, Mark's rebellious daughter), Ben Schwartz (F. Tony Scarapiducci, a self-centered media consultant), Noah Emmerich (General Kick Grabaston), Jimmy O. Yang (Dr. Chan Kaifang), John Blandsmith (Dan Bakkedahl), Tawny Newsome (Angela Ali), Don Lake (Brad Gregory), Roy Wood Jr., Jane Lynch, Fred Willard, Patrick Warburton, and Diedrich Bader.

 "We wanted to make sure that we were being accurate and more than respectful — I would say complimentary — of the military virtues that Steve’s character holds," Daniels said in a brief Q&A with Netflix.
 "We have astronaut advisors, science advisors, and our military advisor, Mark Vazquez, has been very useful in teaching us about military behavior.
 Both Steve and I have relatives in the military who we love and respect, and hope are going to enjoy watching the show."